 Fairbanks is also a gateway for trips further into the Interior and the Arctic.
 The Arctic National Wildlife Refuge is accessible by small plane, and any trip up the famous Dalton Highway to Prudhoe Bay – also known as the “Haul Road” – begins in Fairbanks.
 Check out the city’s Morris Thompson Cultural and Visitor Center for planning help.
 The center houses the Fairbanks Convention & Visitors Bureau and the Alaska Public Lands Information Center, including world-class exhibits of Alaska’s four seasons and stunning displays of Alaska Native art.

 Chena River State Recreation Area is a great place to see moose or launch a canoe, kayak or raft on the Chena River.
 The Angel Rocks Trailhead is located in the Chena River State Recreation Area, and an eight-mile hike leads to nearby Chena Hot Springs Resort, where tired hikers can soak their bones in the soothing hot springs pools.
+The year-round resort features indoor and outdoor pools, accommodations (lodge, cabins, and camping), an ice museum, and tours, with a focus on renewable energy and sustainability.
+There's nothing quite like watching the northern lights dance above you while soaking in a natural hot spring on a dark winter night.

 Fairbanks dates back to 1901, when E.T.
 Barnette cruised up the Tanana River on the SS Lavelle Young with 130 tons of supplies bound for the Tanacross goldfields.
 The next year an Italian prospector named Felix Pedro struck gold 12 miles to the north and Barnette’s trading post became a boomtown with hordes of miners stampeding into the area.